Statue of Stevens T. Mason: Later history

 In 1955, the park underwent a renovation that saw Mason's casket unearthed, with his remains kept in temporary storage in a morgue.
-Despite some calls to relocate the remains to the state capital of Lansing, they were reinterred under the statue following the renovations.
+Despite some calls to relocate the remains to the state capital of Lansing, they were re-interred under the statue following the renovations.
 At some point during the 1900s, a semicircular platform and balustrade that had once formed part of the monument were removed, leaving only the pedestal and statue.
 In 1993, the statue was surveyed as part of the Save Outdoor Sculpture! project.

 In June 2010, the city began a refurbishing project for Capitol Park, with plans to relocate the monument and Mason's remains from near a traffic intersection to a more centralized part of the park.
 As part of the project, the statue was temporarily removed for restoration work.
-During the relocation process, it was discovered that Mason had been buried a short distance from the monument instead of directly under the pedestal as had been previously thought.
+During the relocation process, it was discovered that Mason had been buried a short distance from the monument instead of directly under the pedestal as was previously thought.
 Mason was reinterred in October 2010.
 On October 27, 2011, Mason's 200th birthday, the Michigan Historical Commission dedicated a historical marker near the monument.
 In September 2017, the Downtown Detroit Partnership released plans created in conjunction with a Toronto-based architectural firm for a redevelopment of Capitol Park.
 As part of the project, the statue's pedestal would be removed, and the statue would be placed at ground-level.